WELCOME TO EC RESIDENCE LIFE

 Students may request to have a specific roommate, but should do so before June 1 for the upcoming fall semester.
 This request will be honored as long as both students specify on their contract that they are interested in living together before June 1.
 If a student does not request a

 specific roommate/suitemate, they will be paired based on their completed roommate survey.
-Formal notice of all room and roommate/suitemate assignments will be mailed out in mid-July for the upcoming fall semester.
+Formal notice of all room and roommate/suitemate assignments will be mailed out by late June for the upcoming fall semester.
 Eureka College attempts to respond to each and every request.

 Students interested in switching rooms/roommates must talk with their RA and the Director of Residence Life.
 No room changes will be granted during the first two weeks of the semester.